Occupational Health Assessment

 The definition for ‘occupational health’ is a medical speciality, which focuses on the interaction of people's health with their work, that is, the effect of work on people's health and the effect of ill health on their work.

 An ‘occupational health assessment’ refers to an occupational health physician/nurse review, examination and evaluation of an individual who has been referred by their employer with regard to medical complaints and associated work absence.
-In this case it is likely that the employer has sent a referral note to us (the occupational health service) so that the examining occupational health physician/nurse can address certain issues relating to the employee's health and fitness for work.
+The employee is referred to the Occupational Health Service via a Referral Form which determines whether an assessment is required or not.

 The occupational health physician/nurse will start the assessment by discussing the employee's current role in school and their occupational history.
 They will then proceed to assess the reason for the employee's referral, the nature of the medical complaints and associated work absence.
 At the end of the history taking, if it's appropriate the occupational health physician/nurse may do a physical examination.

-How do I decide if a work assessment is required?
+How does the employer decide if a work assessment is required?